andynorton/SpecFlow-Calculator/README.md

 # SpecFlow calculator code kata
-A simple solution to the SpecFlow default template 'Calculator' feature
+A simple solution to the SpecFlow default template 'Calculator' feature, using NUnit and SpecFlow

 #### Feature